 The Mifflin-St Jeor Equation is one of a handful of well accepted (and slightly complex) equations used for estimating your daily calorie requirements based on many of the factors I mentioned before, therefore increasing the potential for accuracy.

-Rather than make you do any more math (math sucks, I know), I’ve included a calculator below that will do it all for you.
+Rather than make you do any more math (math sucks, I know), I’ve included a link to a calculator below that will do it all for you (it will open in a new tab).
 Just fill it in and click the “Calculate!” button.

 Method #3: The Experiment